ska-telescope/developer.skatelescope.org/src/explanation/branch.rst

 The SKA organisation advocates adopting a story-based branching model, often referred to as **feature branching**.
 This workflow effectively leverages GitLab **Merge Requests** enabling code reviews and continuous branch testing, but it is important to stress the importance of having short lived branches.
 It is easy to abuse this policy and have long living branches resulting in painful merge activities and dead or stale development lines.
 Bearing in mind that a *story* by definition is a piece of work a developer should conclude in the time of a sprint, the workflow should follow these steps:

-* As a developer starts working from main on a new story, they create a new branch.
+* As a developer starts working from the **main** branch on a new story, they create a new branch.
 * The new branch shall be named after the story, i.e. *at1-26-the-new-widget*.
 Note: branch names are by convention all lower case.

 .. code:: bash